calcinai/xero-php/README.md

 ## Background

-I hate reinventing the wheel, but this was written out of desperation, as I wasn't comfortable putting the implementation that's recommended by Xero in to production, even after persisting with extending it.
+I hate reinventing the wheel, but this was written out of desperation.
+I wasn't comfortable putting the implementation that's recommended by Xero in to production, even after persisting with extending it.

 This is loosely based on the functional flow of XeroAPI/XeroOAuth-PHP, but is split logically into more of an OO design.
-I initially

 ## Main changes
 * Variables are named clearly and only defined if actually used